 Philadelphia – Harrisburg – Scranton – Pittsburgh – New Jersey – New York

 Surgery is nerve wracking enough without having to worry about receiving the correct amount of anesthesia to keep you comfortable and at the correct level of consciousness.
 During surgery, failure to use or properly monitor anesthesia can cause serious harm to the patient.
 In many cases the most dangerous part of a medical procedure is not the surgery, but the anesthesia administered prior to and during.
 If the anesthesiologist or the nurse anesthetists fail to properly administer the drugs, the results are often devastating.
 Anesthesia complications occur on a regular basis, and can cause severe injuries such as brain damage or even death.
 In addition, if the doctor does not use enough anesthesia, the pain the patient experiences can be both intense and traumatic.
-If you or a loved one experienced an injury due to the failure to properly administer anesthesia, contact the Pennsylvania medical malpractice attorneys at Lowenthal & Abrams.
+If you or a loved one experienced an injury due to the failure to properly administer anesthesia, contact the Pennsylvania medical malpractice attorneys at Lowenthal & Abrams, Injury Attorneys.
 We will help you determine if you have a claim against the hospital or clinic that hurt you.

 Negligence and Anesthesia